-Tempeh is a fermented soy product and popular vegetarian meat replacement.
+Tempeh, a fermented soy product, is a popular vegetarian meat replacement.

-It’s made from soybeans that have been fermented and compacted into a firm, dense cake.
+It’s made from whole soybeans that have been fermented and pressed into a firm, dense cake.

 Tempeh is a common vegetarian meat replacement made of fermented soybeans.
 Like other soy products, tempeh is rich in isoflavones.